Keke Palmer: Sexuality

 Palmer has said she does not want her sexuality defined by labels; she believes that people should be fluid with labelling themselves, as their identities can change.
 In February 2017, during an interview on The Wendy Williams Show, when asked by Williams whether she was sexually fluid, Palmer replied, "Yeah, I like whoever loves me.
 Love is defined by the individual, and what I feel today is not what I necessarily may feel five years from now.
 I don't want to limit myself to one feeling or one idea of anything."
 While accepting an award at the Los Angeles LGBT Center in 2023, Palmer said she had "always felt accepted by and a part of" the LGBTQ community.

 In 2019, as part of the #YouKnowMe campaign, she shared via Twitter that she had an abortion at the age of 24.
 In an interview with People magazine in 2024, Palmer disclosed that she was molested as a child and did not realize it until she read a book about sexual abuse.

+On February 14, 2026, Palmer posted in an Instagram caption that she is "almost 100% sure [she's] asexual."